The Graph Cut Kernel for Ranked Data: Experiments

 \section{Experiments}

-The goal of this section is to demonstrate (a) scalability, (b) accuracy and (c) ability for rankings of all types.
-We use a downstream classification task, similar to what \cite{jiao2015kendall} and \cite{lomeli2019antithetic}.
+The goal of this section is to demonstrate the (i) scalability, (ii) accuracy and (iii) flexibility of the graph cut kernel.
+We use a downstream classification task which is a traditional testbed for kernel-based methods for rankings \citep{jiao2015kendall, lomeli2019antithetic}.
+The code is available at \url{https://github.com/MichelangeloConserva/CutFunctionKernel/}.